ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-29-aws-sysops-cloudwatch.md

 * Dashboard - A super cool way to visualize what is happening on your metrics using the AWS management console.

+## Metrics

+Metrics only exist in the region they are created, can't be deleted and expire after 14 days if no additional data is added.
+All metrics have a Name, a Namespace and one or dimensions.
+Each namespace is something like AWS/EBS...

+Retention Policy - metrics don't expire by default; how long should we keep them?

+Log Agent - the EC2 agent; actually a python script

+### Metrics Filters

+Metric Filters define which log file patterns get turned into metrics AFTER they are developed so, no, they do not retro-actively filter data.
+They include the following key elements:

+ - Filter pattern - what to look for

+ - Metric Name - what should we name the metric?

+ - Metric Namespace - what section should our new metric appear in?

+ - Metric Value - what value do you want to publish?

+## Logs

+Log Event - an event that happened

+Log Stream - a series of event from the same source

+Log Group - a group of log streams that have the same properties, policies, and access controls.

-# Monitoring
+# Monitoring Approach
 Use the `GetMetricStatistics` API command from the command line.
 From an analysis perspective, look at SUM and difference between min and max values to get an overall picture.
+However, there are 5 statistics total including average, min, max, sum and SampleCount.

 ## EC2 Instances
 EC2 instances report CloudWatch metric every 5 minutes; selecting the "Enable CloudWatch detailed monitoring" to see the metrics in 1 minute intervals.
 The goofy part is that you must enable a CloudWatch Write role on your EC2 instance.
 Unlike many instance options you can enable this feature after the instance starts.